bluejayA/substation/docs/performance/overview.md

 ---

-**Note**: All performance metrics and benchmarks are based on the actual implementation in `/Sources/OSClient/Performance/`, `/Sources/MemoryKit/`, and `/Sources/Substation/Telemetry/`.
+**Note**: All performance metrics and benchmarks represent design targets based on the architecture implemented in `/Sources/Substation/PerformanceMonitor.swift`, `/Sources/MemoryKit/`, and `/Sources/OSClient/Enterprise/Telemetry/`.
 The system provides comprehensive performance monitoring and optimization capabilities designed for production OpenStack environments.

-**Measured on real OpenStack clusters with 10K+ resources.
-Your mileage may vary.
-But probably not by much.**
+**Targets are based on testing with real OpenStack clusters with 10K+ resources.
+Your actual performance will vary based on your specific deployment, network conditions, and system resources.**